DataDog/integrations-extras/squadcast/README.md

 3. Once the **Webhooks** tile appears, hover and click on "Install".

-4. Navigate to the Configuration tab and scroll to the bottom of the page
+4. Navigate to the **Configuration** tab and scroll to the bottom of the page.

 5. Under the section **Name and URL**, enter a meaningful name and paste the **Datadog Webhook URL** provided by Squadcast.